sequoiatree/teaching-cs/src/static/md/policies.md

 ## Etiquette

 There is one rule: thread up!
 When you want to reply to someone, **do not** simply post your followup underneath theirs in the same channel.
 Rather, hover over their message and click "Reply to thread".
 (If you're on a phone, just click the message you want to reply to.)
 Then post your reponse as a reply to theirs.
 This keeps our Slack organized and easy to navigate for everyone.
 If you see someone forget to thread up, don't be shy about reminding them.
 Just be nice about it.

+## Personalization

+Expression of individuality is welcome!
+Feel free to add a silly status, upload your own emoji, etc. The only rule is that you are respectful of your peers.

 # Exceptions